 I’m going to provide an opportunity for any user to opt-out of tracking their navigation and behavior on your website, effectively making it seem as if they never visited your site or even existed?

 This, in a nutshell, is what Google did a few weeks ago by releasing its Google Analytics Opt Out Browser Add-on which can be found here.
 Essentially, this opt out plug-in for the 3 major browsers (Internet Explorer, Firefox, and Google Chrome) prevents a website’s Google Analytics tracking code from collecting information if that user visits the site.
-I completely understand the call for online privacy and security measures, but let’s take a general look at how Google Analytics opt out can have a significant impact on not only the website/business in question but also online marketing agencies such as DragonSearch.
+We completely understand the call for online privacy and security measures, but let’s take a general look at how Google Analytics opt out can have a significant impact on not only the website/business in question but also online marketing agencies such as Dragon360.

-The large business uses Google Analytics as its primary web analytics tool for not only tracking site visitor navigation and behavioral statistics but also ecommerce and lead generation activities such as contact form submissions, downloads, and any other type of conversion imaginable as I discussed in my blog post Conversion Tracking – From Application to Zip File.
+The large business uses Google Analytics as its primary web analytics tool for not only tracking site visitor navigation and behavioral statistics but also ecommerce and lead generation activities such as contact form submissions, downloads, and any other type of conversion imaginable as discussed in the blog post Conversion Tracking – From Application to Zip File.
 Due to the size of this business, they also have a separate smaller software package specifically tracking ecommerce and conversions; however this tracking does not show the source that produced such actions, only that they occurred.
 If the Google Analytics opt out becomes a huge sensation for Internet users, this business is not completely lost as they are still able to track ecommerce and conversions; however they no longer know how the site is performing in regards to navigation, bounce rate, and other factors which means they lack the data needed to make improvements to the website.

 That being said, they are still a larger organization and thus can afford a web analytics software package that actually costs money such as WebTrends or Acronym Media’s ROI Engine.
 These web analytics packages are not cheap though, so that means cutting budget elsewhere whether it is agency relationships or employees.
 Nonetheless, an Armageddon scenario of the Google Analytics opt out can have a significant impact on the large business.